 It’s impossible not to be surprised that the idea of building a national cathedral on public lands came from President Akufo-Addo, the same man who swore to protect the public purse.
-To do what President Akufo-Addo intends to do, the State must demolish homes of judges and prime and historic properties at a cost to Ghanaians.
+To do what President Akufo-Addo intends to do, the State must demolish homes of judges and other historic buildings at a cost to Ghanaians.
 Real estate developers estimate the land alone is worth over 70 million dollars, the same amount the State needs to build the Tema motorway interchange.
-The cost to Ghanaians will triple if we add the value of the properties and the cost of the demolition and the permanent homes for the judges.
+The cost to Ghanaians will triple if we add the value of the properties, the cost of the demolition and building new homes for the judges.
 It should be immediately apparent to the government that a national cathedral is an unquestionably daft use of public lands and scarce national resources.

 The Akufo-Addo government has had to borrow eight billion Ghana cedis to plug the hole created in the economy by the collapse of the seven Ghanaian banks.
 It plans to mine in the whole Atewa forest for two billion cedis worth of bauxite to get the Chinese government to fund road projects around the country.
 Ghana has only 55 ambulances for a population of 30 million, thousands of schools under trees, and entire communities living in poverty.
 It is an absolute disgrace that a cathedral is what a government struggling to raise funds for critical life-changing programmes has chosen to prioritize and spend scarce resources on.